 In a time where information security is of the utmost importance, choosing to donate your old computers, phones and other forms of technology is not a good idea.

-The information security specialists at Gravity IT Solutions in Roseville tell us this is the most common way passwords are stolen.
+Information security experts tell us this is the most common way passwords are stolen.
 If you have ever entered in a password, logged into a bank account or even a Facebook account from any of these devices, the security of your information is at risk.

 It’s great to donate items to the local Goodwill and give back to the community, but you’ll need to ask yourself if it’s safe to donate an old piece of equipment.
 In our opinion and that of trusted IT professionals, it’s not.

 Arguably the safest option, trashing your old technology items will do away with them and they will end up at the landfill.
 There’s a much lower risk that anyone will go hunting for information at the landfill, so you can rest assured your information will be safe.
 Still, we recommend taking steps to make sure the equipment is all but destroyed when you go to throw it away.
 This will simply ensure any information recorded on any of the equipment is inaccessible.
 If the equipment looks broken, you’re most likely safe.

 Although people can choose to donate or trash their tech equipment, we’re in business because so many people decide to keep their outdated computers, phones and other devices.
 The one question we have is, why?

 Technology is outdated almost as soon as you walk out of Best Buy or your favorite electronics store.
 Since the components change so frequently, there’s no need to keep old laptops, computers or other equipment.
 Still, people do so and this is where we come into play.
 Keeping old technology is not necessary and we can help you dispose of it the proper way.

 As part of our curbside pickup service, we’ll also haul away your old computers and electronics.
 We take them to the landfill, ensure they are nearly destroyed and won’t be accessed by anyone trying to steal your information.